Crumbler/TrailsDocs/Trails in the Sky FC/characters.md

 Kindapped by Colonel Richard to study the Gospel

 Participated in the research of some artifact unearthed beneath Grancel 10 years ago

+### Kevin

+Kevin Graham

+A priest of the Septian Church